History of applications of martingales in survival analysis: The Cox Model

 Note how $N_{i}(t)$ plays the role of the observed data while the compensator term estimates the expectation.
 We are then left with the martingale noise term.

-The martingale residuals (\ref{martres}) provide the basis for a number of goodness-of-fit techniques for the Cox model.
+The martingale residuals (\ref{aalen:martres}) provide the basis for a number of goodness-of-fit techniques for the Cox model.
 First, they were used to study whether the functional form of a quantitative covariate was modelled in a sensible way.
-Later, cumulative sums of martingale residuals have proven useful for examining several features of hazard based models for survival and event history data, including both the Cox model, Aalen's additive hazards model and others (e.g., Lin, Wei and Ying, 1993; Martinussen and Scheike, 2006).
-The additive hazards model was proposed by Aalen (1980) as a tool for analyzing survival data with changing effects of covariates.
-It is also useful for recurrent event data and dynamic path analysis, see e.g.\ Aalen et al.\ (2008).
+Later, cumulative sums of martingale residuals have proven useful for examining several features of hazard based models for survival and event history data, including both the Cox model, Aalen's additive hazards model and others, e.g.~\cite{lin-et-al-1993, martinussen-scheike-2006}.
+The additive hazards model was proposed by Aalen in 1980 \cite{aalen-1980} as a tool for analyzing survival data with changing effects of covariates.
+It is also useful for recurrent event data and dynamic path analysis, see e.g.\ \cite{aalen-et-al-2008}.

-\section{The monograph \emph{Statistical models based on counting processes}}
+\section{The Monograph \emph{Statistical Models Based on Counting Processes}}